 Recorded on Zoom 2-12-22

-In this poignant teaching, Jetsunma Jamyang Yeshe Palmo opens the conversation about bereavement and learning to accept the reality of death.
-Her open-hearted approach to this subject, often avoided in the west, includes her great knowledge of Buddhist scripture and western psychology.
-She leads the listener through a sensitive contemplation of “The Four Thoughts that Turn the Mind" as well as unconditional love to help us work with grief.
-Jetsunma Jamyang Yeshe Palmo is a scholar, retreat master, and teacher recognized by His Holiness Sakya Trizin Rinpoche.
-She was the rebirth Freda Bedi, known as Sister Palmo, who helped bring Buddhism to the west in the early 1970s.
-She has completed nine years studying at Ngagyur Nyingma Nunnery at Namdroling, and nine years of retreat, and also has a degree in western psychology and currently teaches at Ewam Buddhist Center in Arles, Montana.
-Please forgive the slight technical issue visual observable in this video.
+Jetsunma Jamyang Yeshe Palmo offers helpful instructions from the views of Hinayana, Mahayana, and Vajrayana Buddhism to help us release attachment and fear during the dying process.
+Her teachings lead us to closely examine our actions and thoughts in order to cut through clinging to the self.
+Jetsunma’s clarity and her natural ability to provide practical, accessible methods offer the listener effective ways to work with ourselves as we face impermanence.
+Questions and answers are included.
+Jetsunma Jamyang Yeshe Palmo is a scholar, retreat master, and teacher recognized by His Holiness Sakya Trizin Rinpoche and enthroned by Tulku Sang-ngag Rinpoche.
+She is the rebirth of Freda Bedi, known as Sister Palmo, who helped bring Buddhism to the west in the early 1970s.
+Jetsunma completed nine years of study at Ngagyur Nyingma Nunnery at Namdroling and nine years of retreat.
+She also has a degree in western psychology and currently teaches at Ewam Buddhist Center in Arles, Montana.

 23. Judith Simmer-Brown, Ph.D. - Present at the Bedside - The Wisdom of Vimalakirti